Wendy Rodwell: Storylines

 Wendy attends the Erinsborough Police Ball with her husband, Andrew Rodwell.
 Andrew introduces Wendy to Leo Tanaka (Tim Kano) and she thanks him for hosting the ball at his winery.
 She meets Levi Canning and Amy Greenwood (Jacinta Stapleton), and accidentally mistakes their polyamorous relationship with Ned Willis (Ben Hall) for a thruple, but apologises and then praises them for making it work.
 The following year, Wendy spends time with Roxy Willis (Zima Anderson) at her home, where they discuss Roxy's concerns over Freya Wozniak (Pheobe Roberts).
 Wendy later escorts her daughter, Sadie Rodwell, out of the police station following questioning and later attends Roxy and Kyle Canning's (Chris Milligan) going away party, where she and Andrew discuss moving into Ramsay Street.
 They eventually buy the house and Wendy presents her neighbours with gifts, however she is not greeted kindly by Amy, whose daughter was implicated for the school fire that Sadie lit.
 When the Rodwells try to help Hendrix Greyson, Wendy is yelled at by Mackenzie Hargreaves, who blames Sadie for Hendrix's pulmonary fibrosis.
 Sadie apologises to Hendrix and the Rodwells are paid a visit by Karl (Alan Fletcher) and Susan Kennedy, who give Wendy an olive tree branch and talk to Sadie.

 Sadie later expresses her dislike for her new school, so Wendy approaches Jane Harris (Annie Jones), a teacher at Erinsborough High, to ask if Sadie would be able to reenrol in Erinsborough High, but Jane tells Wendy that she is busy.
 Wendy befriends Estelle Petrides (Maria Mercedes), who encourages Wendy to ask Jane about Sadie's potential return to Erinsborough once more.
 Wendy asks Jane again and Jane tells her she will speak with principal Susan Kennedy.
 Wendy also befriends Estelle's daughter, Terese Willis (Rebekah Elmaloglou).
 When Hendrix dies, Wendy stands up for Sadie when Hendrix's grieving mum, Lisa Rowsthorn (Jane Allsop), yells at her and calls her stupid.
 Wendy backs up Sadie's decision to show a grieving Mackenzie footage of Hendrix practicing her wedding vowels.
 At Toadie Rebecchi (Ryan Moloney) and Melanie Pearson's (Lucinda Cowden) engagement party, Wendy accidentally knocks the Ramsay Street history book into a tub of icy water without noticing and the book is destroyed.
-Wendy hires Paige Smith (Olympia Valance) as her real estate agent when she and Andrew decide to sell their house, however they eventually renounce the deal.
-Wendy, Andrew and Sadie attend Toadie and Melanie's wedding the same day and go to their reception and party, which is held on Ramsay Street.
+Wendy hires Paige Smith (Olympia Valance) as her real estate agent when she and Andrew decide to sell their house but they later renounce the deal.
+They and Sadie attend Toadie and Melanie's wedding the same day and go to their reception and party.